Colon Cancer : Things to watch out for?Login to Health September 12, 2017 Cancer Hub 971 Views

 Smoking and drinking have been linked to many of the life threatening diseases such as lung cancer and liver damage.
 This time, it’s colon cancer that counts them both amongst its risk factors.

 Most colon cancers develop from abnormal growth in the colon and rectum.
-So, getting them chucked out of the body before they transform into uncontrollable cells is one way out.
+So, for you, chucking them out of the body before they transform into uncontrollable cells is one way out.
 For this, timely screening, early diagnosis, and immediate treatment by a medical oncologist or surgical oncologist are the ways.
-Apart from these, research is still going on to find ways to reduce risks, prevent progression and combat this cancer even before it takes its fully fledged form.
+Research is still going on to find ways to reduce risks, prevent progression and combat this cancer even before it takes its fully fledged form.